adrem42/Copilot-for-FSLabs/README_2_0.txt

 4) Inside the FSUIPC folder, delete FSLabs Copilot.lua and the 'FSL2Lua' and 'Copilot for FSLabs' folders.

-**IMPORTANT**: If you have written your own code, make sure that it doesn't call any functions from the FSUIPC library except the ones that are listed below.
+**IMPORTANT**: If you have written any lua code yourself, make sure that it doesn't call any functions from the FSUIPC library except the ones that are listed below.

 The following functions from the FSUIPC library are implemented:

-All offset read/write functions except readStruct writeStruct and the ones that manipulate bits. ipc.exit ipc.sleep ipc.control (only FS controls)
+All offset read/write functions except readStruct, writeStruct and the ones that manipulate bits. ipc.exit ipc.sleep ipc.control (only FS controls)